photoprism/photoprism/docker/examples/cloud/README.txt

 should match the number of cores.
 Indexing large photo and video collections significantly benefits from fast, local SSD storage.

-RAW file conversion and automatic image classification using TensorFlow will be disabled on servers with less than 2 GB of physical memory.
+RAW image conversion and automatic image classification using TensorFlow will be disabled on servers with 1 GB or less memory.

 USING LET'S ENCRYPT HTTPS
 -------------------------------------------------------------------